convisoappsec/conviso-docs/docs/integrations/jira.md

 ## Webhooks

-You may configure **Webhooks** in order to make the communication with Jira bidirectional.
+You may configure **Webhooks** in order to use the two-way communication with Jira.
 :::note
 The Webhook function works with Jira version 7.1 and above.
 :::